TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

-Let's explain one of the test samples
+Let’s explain one of the test samples

 .. code:: ipython3